 Why Are Buildings Listed?

 Buildings are given a listed status to mark their historical and architectural interest, and to protect them from damage and inappropriate alterations that may detract from their special interest.
-According to English Heritage, “The older a building is, the more likely it is to be listed.”
-It goes on to state that all buildings – in anything like their original condition – built before 1700 are listed, as are most of those constructed between 1700 and 1840.
+English Heritage states that all buildings – in anything like their original condition – built before 1700 are listed, as are most of those constructed between 1700 and 1840.
 To be eligible, a building usually has to be over 30 years old.

 How Do I Find Out if My Home is Listed?

 You can look at the listings in your local area at your local authority planning department, county council offices or local reference library.
-Alternatively, ring Brown & Brand’s Listed Buildings Information Service (020 7208 8221), who will fax you a copy of the listing for a particular building.
+Alternatively, Brown & Brand’s Listed Buildings Information Service can supply full details of any property, including the features that are responsible for the listing.